This guide will help you answer The Care Certificate Standard 3.5c Describe how to assess and reduce risks in confrontational situations.

 Answer:

 “I always ensure I have a clear path to the exit in case I need to leave quickly.
 This means positioning myself in a way that I’m not cornered.
 I also make sure to remove any objects that could be used as weapons.
-Additionally, I carry a personal alarm that I can use to call for help if the situation escalates.
+Also, I carry a personal alarm that I can use to call for help if the situation escalates.
 These measures not only help protect me but also create a safer environment for everyone involved.”

 Example 5: Post-Incident Review